Stolz/Assets/README.md

 		'duplicated' => ['nested', 'one.css','two.css', 'three.js'],
 	),

-Let me use an example to show you how easy and convenient to use the collection defined above are.
+Let me show you how to use the above collection in different scenarios:

 Using `Assets::add('two');` will result in